vishvish/treemaker/UPDATE.md

 ## Progress Tracking

-- ✅ Phase 1 Started
+- ✅ Phase 1 In Progress
 - ⬜ Phase 2 Not Started
 - ⬜ Phase 3 Not Started
 - ⬜ Phase 4 Not Started